Maria Sole Agnelli: Political career

 Agnelli was elected mayor of Campello sul Clitunno in 1960, a position she held until 1970.
-She reportedly won without attending any campaign rallies, obtaining 850 votes from 1,200 voters.
-Her dead husband's son, Rovero, followed in her footsteps, becoming mayor of Campello sul Clitunno.
+She reportedly won without attending any campaign rallies, obtaining 850 votes from a pool of 1,200 voters.
+Her dead husband's son, Rovero, followed in her footsteps, becoming mayor of Campello sul Clitunno between 1987 and 1990.

 Other activities

 Agnelli's horse Woodland, ridden by Alessandro Argenton, won the silver medal in the Equestrian at the 1972 Summer Olympics – Individual eventing in Munich.
 She is the second largest stock holder of Gianni Agnelli & Co., which owns the majority of Exor and Fiat Chrysler Automobiles; she owns about 12% of the company's shares.
-She was the president of the Gianni Agnelli Foundation, which she resigned so that the role could be assumed by John Elkann, Agnelli's grandnephew.
+She was the president of the Gianni Agnelli Foundation, which she resigned so that the role could be assumed by John Elkann, Agnelli's grandson.